-- Submission to such conduct is made either explicitly or implicitly a term or a. condition of an individual's employment or educational opportunities; - Submission to or rejection of such conduct is used as the basis for employment or b. academic decisions affecting that individual; - Such conduct has the purpose or effect of unreasonably interfering with an individual's c. work or academic performance, or creates an intimidating, hostile, or offensive work or educational environment
+- Submission to such conduct is made either explicitly or implicitly a term or a. condition of an individual's employment or educational opportunities; - Submission to or rejection of such conduct is used as the basis for employment or b. academic decisions affecting that individual; - Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance, or creates an intimidating, hostile, or offensive work or educational environment.

 Harassment of employees or students by employer, other employees, other students, or non-employees is a violation of this policy.
 Any person who believes herself or himself to be subjected to such harassment, intimidation, and/or exploitation should contact any college official as promptly as possible after the harassment occurs.
-The college official will take appropriate action to resolve the complaint which may include a referral to Gary Branch, the Coordinator of Title IX and College Grievance Officer.
-The telephone number is (334) 745-6437.
+The college official will take appropriate action to resolve the complaint.

-CAMPUS AWARENESS AND CAMPUS SECURITY ACT L
+CAMPUS AWARENESS AND CAMPUS SECURITY ACT